SanaAwan5/CONTRA2020/README.md

 # CONTRA2020
-Initial code for "CONTRA: Defending against Poisoning Attacks in Federated Learning" published in ESORICS 2021 Set configuration parameters in utils/mnist_params.yaml for MNIST or utils/cifar_params.yaml for CIFAR-10 experiments
+Code for "CONTRA: Defending against Poisoning Attacks in Federated Learning" published in ESORICS 2021.

+Set configuration parameters in utils/mnist_params.yaml for MNIST or utils/cifar_params.yaml for CIFAR-10 experiments

 * Run the code for MNIST using the following: